Don-Li/online_retail_II_UCI/retail_report.md

 nrow_adjusted2 = nrow(retail_dataset_refund_adjusted2)
 ```

-I was able to match `r matched_refunds` over the whole dataset.
-After removing the matched refunds, the dataset had `r nrow_adjusted2` observations.
+I was able to match 13359 over the whole dataset.
+After removing the matched refunds, the dataset had 1006396 observations.

 # Task 4.
 Modelling the dataset